Time Series Alignment with Global Invariances: Experiments

 We are first interested in a quantitative evaluation of the temporal complexity of our methods.
 Note that the theoretical complexity of DTW and softDTW are the same, hence any difference observed in this series of experiments between \dtwgi{} and soft\dtwgi{} would be solely due to their optimization schemes discussed in Section~\ref{sec:optim}.
 In these experiments, the number of iterations for BCD as well as the number of gradient steps for the gradient descent optimizer are set to 5,000.
 The BCD algorithm used for \dtwgi{} is stopped as soon as it reaches a local minimum, while early stopping is used for the gradient-descent variant with a patience parameter set to 100 iterations.

 We first study the computation time as a function of the length of the time series involved.
-To do so, we generate random time series in dimension 8 and vary their length from 8 to 1,024 timestamps.
-Figure~\ref{fig:timings} (left) shows a clear quadratic trend for all 4 methods presented.
+To do so, we generate random time series in dimension 8 and vary their lengths from 8 to 1,024 timestamps.

+Figure~\ref{fig:timings} (left) shows a clear quadratic trend for all methods presented, except GromovDTW whose complexity is cubic \emph{w.r.t.} the length of the time series due the tensor-matrix multiplication that is involved at each step of its pseudo-Frank-Wolfe algorithm~\citep{DBLP:conf/aistats/CohenLTAD21}.
 Note that \dtwgi{} and its BCD optimizer clearly outperform the gradient descent strategy used for soft\dtwgi{} because the latter requires more iterations before early stopping can be triggered.
 Building on this, we now turn our focus on the impact of feature space dimensionality $p$ (with a fixed time series length of 32).
-Baselines are asymptotically linear with respect to $p$.
+DTW and softDTW baselines are asymptotically linear with respect to $p$.
+Similarly, since GromovDTW relies on pre-computed self-similarity matrices, it only linearly depends in the feature space dimensionality for the computation of these self-similarity matrices.
 Since feature space registration is performed through optimization on the Stiefel manifold, both our optimization schemes rely on Singular Value Decomposition, which leads to an $O(p^3)$ complexity that can also be observed for both methods in Figure~\ref{fig:timings} (right).
+Note also that the CTW baseline is slightly more computationally expensive than \dtwgi{} in practice, even if asymptotic complexities are the same as for \dtwgi{}.